Part 7: Against the Odds

 Introduction

 This is the seventh of my ongoing series of posts about my latest adventure – being diagnosed and treated for bowel cancer.
 It follows on from the previous post published on here on 25 April.
-It covers my two most recent consultations, a treatment update, possible scenarios, immunotherapy research, a look at the costs involved and a fundraising update.
+It covers my two most recent consultations, a treatment update, possible scenarios and a fundraising update, but does not include sections on immunotherapy research, or a look at the costs involved.
 This is an edited version of one that appears that on my personal blog.
 Most links, images and videos have been removed to comply with Macmillan's community space.

 Recent Consultation